• Home

 Read more about RMMN's strategy to subsidize the income of rural missionaries on pages 9-11 of a PDF outlining our rural vision at this link.

-Strategy Two: Church Partnerships
+Strategy Two: Church Partner Fund

 Strategy Two of the Go Rural initiative is to empower rural churches by leveraging the power and resources of our Network community.
 This will be accomplished by asking our Network churches to voluntarily contribute to a Rural Grant Fund at the Network office.
 That fund will then assist rural churches with micro-grants between $500-2,000 to provide outreach and ministry expansion opportunities in their communities.